Skip to main content

 1. Pricing

-Verdict.
-Obsidian free wins for users who don't need Sync.
-Bear Pro $29.99/yr is roughly 38% cheaper than Obsidian Sync at $48/yr.
+Obsidian's free plan wins if you do not need Sync.
+If you do want paid sync, Bear Pro at $29.99/year is roughly 38% cheaper than Obsidian Sync at $48/year.
 Anyone weighing Obsidian against a simpler default should also see obsidian alternatives simpler.

 2. Platform Support